yuxincs/p2pfs/README.md

 * `list_peers`

-Print  the  currently-connected  peers,  this  is  for  debugpurposes.
+Print the currently-connected  peers, this is for debug purposes.

 * `exit`